shlomif/shlomif-tech-diary/converting-www.shlomifish.org-from-wml-to-tt2.md

 ---

-My home site sources' ( https://github.com/shlomif/shlomi-fish-homepage ) are
+My home site's sources ( https://github.com/shlomif/shlomi-fish-homepage ) are
 quite large (but probably much smaller than https://salsa.debian.org/webmaster-team/webwml/ ) and also has used WML(https://github.com/thewml/website-meta-language) along with other technologies (some of which were created by me and made FOSS).
 A full